ThinkDataEd/curriculum/docs/unit1/lesson4.md

     100. What part of the data cycle does the artifact represent (posing a statistical investigative question, consider data, analyze data, interpret data)?
 Why do we think that?
     100. What questions or wonderings do we have about the artifact?
+    <span style="color:grey">***Students should begin developing statistical habits of mind.
+They should be interrogating the data by asking questions such as:
+    Who is the data about?
+What was the purpose of collecting the data?
+What was the survey question asked to collect the data?
+How were the variables measured?***</span>

 11. Artifact 2: Article headline *People Who Order Coffee Black Are More Likely To Be Psychopaths* found at: [https://www.huffpost.com/entry/black-coffee-psychopath_n_561baf08e4b0dbb8000f150f](https://www.huffpost.com/entry/black-coffee-psychopath_n_561baf08e4b0dbb8000f150f "https://www.huffpost.com/entry/black-coffee-psychopath_n_561baf08e4b0dbb8000f150f")